typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 [tab:end]
 </div>

-### Rule-based Reasoning
+### Rule Inference

-In TypeDB, we can create rules (learn more [here](https://docs.vaticle.com/docs/schema/rules)) to abstract and modularise our business logic and perform automated reasoning.
+In TypeDB, we can create rules (learn more [here](https://docs.vaticle.com/docs/schema/rules)) to abstract and modularise our business logic and perform rule inference.
 Property graphs do not support rules.
-Rules can infer any type of concept, i.e. entities, relations or attributes.
+Rules can infer any type of concept i.e., entities, relations or attributes.

 For example, we could create a rule that infers the relation between siblings, if two persons share the same parent.
 If the inferred relation is called `siblingship`, then the rule would look as follows: